Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 How long does it take to see ROI from HR analytics?

 Quick wins can appear within 3-6 months for basic improvements like optimizing interview processes or identifying high-impact training programs.
 More sophisticated applications like predictive attrition modeling typically show ROI within 12-18 months.
 Under Armour saw 50% attrition reduction in under six months—but they moved fast on implementing recommendations.
+Organizations focused on one critical operational question have surfaced actionable insights in days, not months.

 What if our data is messy or incomplete?